OlaoluwaExeter/data_assignment1/docs/Project_Report.md

 This project successfully designed and implemented a structured health database with well-defined relationship.

 ## Declaration of AI Integration
-•       This project was developed with assistance from ChatGPT (OpenAI) to guide with syntax, documentation.
+* This project was developed with assistance from ChatGPT (OpenAI) to guide with syntax, documentation.
-• 	All commands and scripts were verified and executed manually the me.
+* All commands and scripts were verified and executed manually the me.
-•       AI-supported/AI-integrated use is permitted in this assessment.
+*  AI-supported/AI-integrated use is permitted in this assessment.
-•	I acknowledge the following uses :
+* I acknowledge the following uses :

 - I have used GenAI tools to help me understand key theories and concepts.
 - I have used GenAI tools to suggest a plan or structure for my assessment.
 - I have used GenAI tool to generate images, figures or diagrams.
-         - I have used GenAI to deal with error in my Database implementatio.
+- I have used GenAI to deal with error in my Database implementation.

 ## References